robb17/BlockchainSimulator/readme.md

 	number representable by a signed int.
 - Stringstreams are used owing to their ease of implementation and the ability to use standard status functions.
-- The value of numFickle is not allowed to be 1 because the window given in ps5 [0,1) excludes it.
-- The variable numOnes is not outputted because it is not relevant to this assignment.
 - With the exception of the first recorded output, debugging messages have been omitted so that the experience of reading blockchain.out is a bit more pleasant.